StenoHarri/steno-Json-dictionaries/README.md

 # Additions
 Entries missed by the original theory creators

+# Doubles
+Just look at them they're so fun

-# Personal
+# Bio
-Entries based off how I use steno
+Entries too weird I didn't want to put them in anyone's theory